nobodynovember/SpatialGPT-BEV/README.md

 1. To accelerate simulation, observation images should be pre-collected from the simulator.
 You can use your own saved images or use the [RGB_Observations.zip](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/jadge_connect_hku_hk/Eq00RV04jXpNkwqowKh5mYABBTqBG1U2RXgQ7FvaGweJOQ?e=rL1d6p)  pre-collected in prior research work.
 Next, set DATA_ROOT in the spatialgpt-bev.sh file to point to the image directory.

-2. To construct accurate BEVs, download the full MP3D dataset for Habitat as instructed [here](https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#matterport3d-mp3d-dataset), and then link bevbuild/mp3d to this dataset path.
+2. To construct accurate BEVs, download the full MP3D dataset for Habitat as instructed [here](https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#matterport3d-mp3d-dataset), and then link bevbuild/mp3d to this dataset directory.

 3. For the validation unseen set in experiment, follow [DUET](https://github.com/cshizhe/VLN-DUET/) to set the [annotations](https://www.dropbox.com/sh/u3lhng7t2gq36td/AABAIdFnJxhhCg2ItpAhMtUBa?dl=0) for testing on the val-unseen split.